redhat-cip/dci-openshift-agent/README.md

 - The cluster has to be installed in an EUS version.
 - The topic should be the targeted an EUS version.

-There also exists an optional variable `version_inter` to specify the intermediate OCP version used.
+There also exists an optional variable `version_inter` to specify the intermediate OCP version to use, instead of the one the upgrade path would provide.

+Let's say you want to upgrade from 4.10 to 4.12, since 4.12 is not yet a GA release at the time of this writing, then you will need to specify an intermediate version, for example: `version_inter=4.11.4`.
+Or maybe you need to land in a candidate version, then you could do that by doing: `version_inter=4.11.5-*`, please note the addition to `-*` this will help to include candidate versions in the search.

 ## Troubleshooting common issues